Fremont's Nurses: Collette Heiman

 Q. Tell us about your immediate family.

-A. Proud to say I have been married to my husband Dale for 39 years.
-We raised our 4 children in Elkhorn, however since working in Fremont since 2009 - our youngest daughter attended and graduated from Archbishop Bergan Catholic High School.
+A. Proud to say I have been married to my husband, Dale, for 39 years.
+We raised our four children in Elkhorn, however since working in Fremont since 2009 — our youngest daughter attended and graduated from Archbishop Bergan Catholic High School.
 We have been blessed with five grandchildren and our middle daughter and son-in-law are expecting twin girls in May.
 (Their daughter recently gave birth to twin girls, so now they have seven grandchildren.)

 Q. When, why did you decide to become a nurse?